A collaborative project commissioned by the Rochester Public Library (RPL) and the City of Rochester to develop a mobile library system.

 Process Work

-Throughout the project, we collaborated closely with the client.
-We conducted thorough research through numerous discussions with library staff to understand the specific needs of the intended audience and staff.
-We met with them throughout the process to show work and gain valuable feedback to keep the design process moving in the right direction.
-This research and feedback guided our design process and helped us develop flexible, user-friendly, and delightful solutions.
+We conducted thorough research with library staff to understand the needs of the audience and staff.
+This guided our design process and helped us develop flexible, user-friendly, and delightful solutions.

 Moodboard